auth0/docs/articles/scopes/current/oidc-scopes.md

 OpenID Connect (OIDC) is an authentication protocol that sits on top of OAuth 2.0, and allows an application to verify the identity of a user and request basic profile information for them.
 The requested information can be returned in the ID Token and/or in a response from the [/userinfo endpoint](/api/authentication#get-user-info), depending on the type of request.

-The basic (and required) scope for OpenID Connect is `openid`, which indicates that the application intends to use the OIDC protocol to verify the user's identity.
+The basic (and required) scope for OIDC is `openid`, which indicates that the application intends to use the OIDC protocol to verify the user's identity.

 Beyond that, an application can ask for additional scopes, but this will depend on which user attributes that the application needs.
 In OIDC, each scope returns a set of user attributes, which are called _claims_ and fall into two categories:

 * [Standard](#standard-claims): Claims that provide user details, such as name and email.
-Defined and identified in the OpenID Connect specification.
+Defined and identified in the OIDC specification.
 * [Custom](/scopes/current/custom-claims):

 ## Standard claims

-Standard claims are intended to provide an appliction with user details, such as name, email, and avatar.
-These are defined and identified for the OpenID Connect protocol.
-Some information on the most commonly used scopes is included below, but for a full list, refer to the [OpenID Connect specification: Standard Claims] (https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
+Standard claims are intended to provide an appliction with user details, such as name, email, and picture.
+These are defined and identified for the OIDC protocol.
+Some information on the most commonly used scopes is included below, but for a full list, refer to the [OIDC specification: Standard Claims] (https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

 | Scope     | Claims          |